Loading...

 5.3: Identify research gaps.

-5.4: Contribute to development of the LCA methodology in order to include plastic losses and marine litter, including cooperation with ongoing international work organized by the Forum for Sustainability through Life Cycle Innovation (FSLCI).
+5.4: Contribute to development of the LCA methodology in order to include plastic losses and marine litter, in collaboration with MarILCA (https://marilca.org/), as well as contribute to the UNEP Life Cycle Initiative GLAM (Global Guidance for Life Cycle Impact Assessment Indicators and Methods).

 Publications